agrc/gis.utah.gov/gis-data-sharing/index.md

 GIS data can be shared to AGRC for publication in the State Geographic Information Database (and related web serves) via [email]({{ "/about/contact/" | prepend: site.baseurl }}), [Dropbox](https://www.dropbox.com/), [ShareFile](https://www.sharefile.com/), or we can pull from an ArcSDE connection or web-accessible file geodatabase or shapefile (https://, ftp://, etc.).

-Listed below are the layers we hope to complete and keep current through partnership with county and local govenrment, and the desired attribute information.
+Listed below are the layers we hope to complete and keep current through partnership with county and local government, and the desired attribute information.

 ### Primary Datasets
 {: .text-left}